sourcenetwork/defradb/README.md

 You can access the official DefraDB Query Language documentation online here: [https://hackmd.io/@source/BksQY6Qfw](https://hackmd.io/@source/BksQY6Qfw)

-## Peer-to-Peer Data Syncronization
+## Peer-to-Peer Data Synchronization
 DefraDB has a native P2P network builtin to each node, allowing them to exchange, synchronize, and replicate documents and commits.

 The P2P network uses a combination of server to server gRPC commands, gossip based pub-sub network, and a shared Distributed Hash Table, all powered by
 [LibP2P](https://libp2p.io/).

-Unless specifying `--no-p2p` option when running `start` the default behaviour for a DefraDB node is to intialize the P2P network stack.
+Unless specifying `--no-p2p` option when running `start` the default behaviour for a DefraDB node is to initialize the P2P network stack.

 When you start a node for the first time, DefraDB will auto generate a private key pair and store it in the `data` folder specified in the config or `--data` CLI option.
 Each node has a unique `Peer ID` generated based on the public key, which is printed to the console during startup.

-You'll see a printed line: `Created LibP2P host with Peer ID XXX` where `XXX` is your nodes `Peer ID`.
+You'll see a printed line: `Created LibP2P host with Peer ID XXX` where `XXX` is your node's `Peer ID`.
 This is important to know if we want other nodes to connect to this node.

 There are two types of relationships a given DefraDB node can establish with another peer, which is a pubsub peer or a replicator peer.

-Pubsub peers can be specified on the command line with `--peers` which accepts a comma seperated list of peer [MultiAddress](https://docs.libp2p.io/concepts/addressing/).
-Which take the form of `/ip4/IP_ADDRESS/tcp/PORT/p2p/PEER_ID`.
+Pubsub peers can be specified on the command line with `--peers` which accepts a comma-separated list of peer [MultiAddress](https://docs.libp2p.io/concepts/addressing/).
+Which takes the form of `/ip4/IP_ADDRESS/tcp/PORT/p2p/PEER_ID`.

 > If a node is listening on port 9000 with the IP address `192.168.1.12` and a Peer ID of `12D3KooWNXm3dmrwCYSxGoRUyZstaKYiHPdt8uZH5vgVaEJyzU8B` then the fully quantified multi address is `/ip4/192.168.1.12/tcp/9000/p2p/12D3KooWNXm3dmrwCYSxGoRUyZstaKYiHPdt8uZH5vgVaEJyzU8B`.

 Pubsub nodes *passively* synchronize data between nodes by broadcasting Document Commit updates over the pubsub channel with the document `DocKey` as the topic.
-This requires nodes to already be listening on this pubsub channel to recieve updates for.
+This requires nodes to already be listening on this pubsub channel to receive updates for.
 This is used when two nodes *already* have a shared document, and want to keep both their changes in sync with one another.

 Replicator nodes are specified using the CLI `rpc` command after a node has already started with `defradb rpc add-replicator <collection> <peer_multiaddress>`.